 How are Truck Driver’s Hours of Service (HOS) Tracked

 In the past, tracking a truck driver's hours of service was a challenging task.
 Drivers relied on paper HOS records, which were prone to inaccuracies and manipulation.
-This made it difficult to ensure that commercial drivers drove responsibly and followed the rules.
+This made it difficult to ensure that commercial drivers drove responsibly and followed the new 14-hour rule for truck drivers and other safety regulations..

 This transition to ELDs has been instrumental in preventing dangerous practices in the trucking industry.
 It has established a universal standard for tracking driver behavior, making it much simpler and more reliable.
 Today, the ELDs ensure that drivers comply with HOS regulations, contributing significantly to road safety.